-Sophie is an adult Manky Mallard duck who was rescued by Victoria and her boyfriend, Beau, this past summer.
+Sophie is an adult Manky Mallard duck who was rescued by Victoria and her boyfriend, Beau, this past Summer.
 She was a victim of the cruel ‘duck dumping’ act.
 She now enjoys her days as a fifth member of the ‘Claverie Duck’ crew.
 The other crew members are Buttercup the Buff Duck, Sweet Pea the Welsh Harlequin, Bobbles the White Layer, and Rosie the Black Swedish.
 With Bobbles as the ring leader, the Claverie Ducks spend their days waddling around the enclosed backyard of Victoria and her boyfriend Beau’s urban residential home in southern California.
-When they aren’t waddling, their swimming in their duck pools, taking naps under trees, and enjoying plenty of cuddle time with their humans.
+When they aren’t waddling, they’re swimming in their duck pools, taking naps under trees, and enjoying plenty of cuddle time with their humans.
 Life wasn’t always mealworms and duck pools for Sophie though….

 The Claverie Ducks

 It was a cool August evening when Victoria and Beau first laid eyes on Sophie.
 After an afternoon of shopping in the city of Santa Barbara they decided to visit a nearby park.
 They stopped in and walked around Alameda Park, which is one of the city’s oldest parks.
 It consists of two blocks of lush greenery surrounded by dense city roads and buildings and mimics an oasis in the desert.
 Within the park sits a small pond, which is often occupied by wild ducks, turtles, and koi fish.